jimbon25/WIFI-TOOLKIT/SECURITY.md

 ## Reporting a Vulnerability

-We take all security bugs in `wifiToolkit` seriously.
+We take all security bugs in `wifiRATA` seriously.
 Thank you for improving the security of our project.
 We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.

 To report a security vulnerability, please email `jimbonluis90@gmail.com` with a detailed description of the vulnerability, steps to reproduce it, and any potential impact.